alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_062_eng.md

 "Huh? *Dragon Ball*?
 Me?
 Why?"
 I remember responding like that when the department manager assigned it to me.
 Somehow it was suddenly decided I'd do it.

-At the time, Toei had a principle that theatrical versions of TV series works would in principle have the TV's main person handle color direction.
+At the time, Toei had a principle that theatrical versions of TV series works would in principle have the TV's main person handle colour direction.
 However, this *Dragon Ball Z* worked differently from other TV series.

-For example, like me with *Saint Seiya*, normally one color director would be assigned to a series, creating main character colors and managing color direction sheets, but this *Dragon Ball* team didn't assign a dedicated color director.
-Staff room members - chief director, directors, and assistant directors - decided all color direction matters, with production coordinators and assistant directors managing color direction.
-They'd give color direction decided in the staff room directly to finishing production companies for work.
+For example, like me with *Saint Seiya*, normally one colour director would be assigned to a series, creating main character colours and managing colour direction sheets, but this *Dragon Ball* team didn't assign a dedicated colour director.
+Staff room members - chief director, directors, and assistant directors - decided all colour direction matters, with production coordinators and assistant directors managing colour direction.
+They'd give colour direction decided in the staff room directly to finishing production companies for work.
 That was roughly the system.

 This team had used this method since the original *Dr. Slump*.
-Well, for TV series, especially works where characters don't increase much, this method worked somehow (← but later this method backfired when color directions got scattered (bitter laugh)).
+Well, for TV series, especially works where characters don't increase much, this method worked somehow (← but later this method backfired when colour directions got scattered (bitter laugh)).

 However, for theatrical works, you can't do everything "in the staff room" like TV.
-So nominally, a female color director named Sakai-san had been handling *Dragon Ball* theatrical works as the basic person in charge, having worked on previous *Dragon Ball* and *Dragon Ball Z* theatrical versions.
+So nominally, a female colour director named Sakai-san had been handling *Dragon Ball* theatrical works as the basic person in charge, having worked on previous *Dragon Ball* and *Dragon Ball Z* theatrical versions.

 So somehow this *Dragon Ball Z* work came to me.
 This was November 1991.

 Honestly, I had hardly watched *Dragon Ball* original or TV until then.
-I had read the *Dr. Slump* original and watched quite a bit of TV since it was the first work I colored when I started anime work as a part-timer, but I knew almost nothing about *Dragon Ball* (bitter laugh).
+I had read the *Dr. Slump* original and watched quite a bit of TV since it was the first work I coloured when I started anime work as a part-timer, but I knew almost nothing about *Dragon Ball* (bitter laugh).

 So I first read the original comics in bulk to get "basic knowledge" in my head (laugh).